k0walski8/hidethink_extended_openai_conversation/README.md

     - Specify "Base Url" if using OpenAI compatible servers like Azure OpenAI (also with APIM), LocalAI, otherwise leave as it is.
 6. Go to Settings > [Voice Assistants](https://my.home-assistant.io/redirect/voice_assistants/).
 7. Click to edit Assistant (named "Home Assistant" by default).
-8. Select "Extended OpenAI Conversation" from "Conversation agent" tab.
+8. Select "HideThink OpenAI Conversation" from "Conversation agent" tab.
     <details>

     <summary>guide image</summary>